-To send flowers in memory of Sambar Datta, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sambar Datta, please visit our Heartfelt Sympathies Store.

 He is survived by his loving wife of 48 years of marriage, Kamala Datta, his three children, Kaushik (Noelle) Datta, Victoria Datta and Sonia (Robert) Varallo, his four loving grandchildren, Asha & Sachin Datta, Kamira and Joelle Varallo, and many other nephews and nieces who love and remember him fondly.

 Sambar Datta was born on December 17, 1939 to his parents, Khagendra Nath and Sushoma Datta in Kolkata, India, one of ten children.
 He loved his parents and his siblings very much.

 Sambar Datta loved his profession as an electrical & controls engineer.
 He worked at Stone & Webster (Shaw Group) the majority of his professional life, from where he retired after 46 years.
 He loved the design aspect of building power plants, seeing projects through to execution, and all the people interactions along the way.
 He was proud of doing his job well and loved the day they would turn the finished product over to the client.